 Construction Trade Contractors

 Construction trade contractors specialize in an aspect of construction, like plumbing.
 These professionals generally learn their respective trades from an apprenticeship program, after which they may continue on to become journeymen or masters in their field.
 For example, a plumbing apprentice may become proficient with soldering pipe and fittings through classroom training and work experience, and go on to work for a general contractor, plumbing contractor or become a licensed plumbing contractor.
 Contractors can also become certified by a professional organization, such as the International Association of Plumbing and Mechanical Officials, to gain a competitive edge and increased employment opportunities.

 Job availability and earning potential vary depending on the specialty.
-For plumbers, the BLS predicts job growth should be above average from 2014 to 2024, with demand increasing by 12%.
-Individuals in this profession earned an annual median salary of $50,620 in 2015, as reported by the BLS.
+For plumbers, the BLS predicts job growth should be much faster than average from 2018 to 2028, with demand increasing by 14%.
+Individuals in this profession earned an annual median salary of $53,910 in 2018, as reported by the BLS.

 The educational requirements for careers in architecture and construction vary widely.
 On-the-job training or completing an apprenticeship are typical requirements for plumbers and constructions laborers, while architects need to have a bachelor's degree and license.
 Architectural drafters can prepare for their career with a postsecondary certificate or associate's degree.